 Under the umbrella of "direct-entry midwife" are several types of midwives:

 A Certified Professional Midwife (CPM) is a knowledgeable, skilled and professional independent midwifery practitioner who has met the standards for certification set by the North American Registry of Midwives (NARM) and is qualified to provide the midwives model of care.
 The CPM is the only international credential that requires knowledge about and experience in out-of-hospital settings.

 The term "Lay Midwife" has been used to designate an uncertified or unlicensed midwife who was educated through informal routes such as self-study or apprenticeship rather than through a formal program.
 This term does not necessarily mean a low level of education, just that the midwife either chose not to become certified or licensed, or there was no certification available for her type of education (as was the fact before the Certified Professional Midwife credential was available).
 Other similar terms to describe uncertified or unlicensed midwives are traditional midwife, traditional birth attendant, granny midwife and independent midwife.

 Where are you located?

 We have two office locations in Portland, Oregon and East Vancouver/Camas, Washington.
 In Portland, we are located at 2928 SE Hawthorne in beautiful SE Portland.
 Click here for a map and directions.
-If you're taking the bus, the #14 stops on our corner.
+If you're taking the bus, the #14 stops on our corner at our Porltand office.
 In Washington, we are located at 3400 SE 196th Ave #106 Camas, WA 98607.

 Do you charge for a midwifery consultation?